Hello and Welcome!

 Thank you for checking out Stoic Urbanist!

 In October 2012, he caught the start-up bug, when he was hired by StreetEasy to lead the company’s expansion into the South Florida market.
 In September 2013 StreetEasy was acquired by Zillow and Felipe spent one year as senior manager of national accounts.
-In 2015 he co-founded Gridics, a real estate technology company.
+In 2015 he co-founded Gridics, a real estate technology company that has developed a patented zoning application for municipalities and the real estate industry.
+Felipe is also a Global Commercial Real Estate Advisor with ONE Commercial Real Estate.

 Felipe loves bicycles and in 2000 traveled over 800 miles from Guatemala to Panama.
-He has lived in New York City, Westchester County, London, Sao Paulo, Madrid, Denver, Boulder and now Miami for the past 18 years.
+He has lived in New York City, Westchester County, London, Sao Paulo, Madrid, Denver, Boulder, Guatemala and now Miami for the past 18 years.
 He is fluent in Portuguese and Spanish.

 He is also involved with several organizations: